dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 Many Verizon customers held onto their Nationwide unlimited data deals with white knuckles.
 Here is an entire [Reddit thread](https://www.reddit.com/r/verizon/comments/12ujc9z/verizon_grandfathered_unlimited_data_plan_2999/) dedicated to collectively strategizing how to stay on them.

-## Key Takeaways
-* Verizon's Share data plans changed the industry's pricing framework
-* Switching from unlimited data to capped price tiers
-  * Gave consumers the ability to optimize on data usage costs across all devices on a family plan
-  * Allowed Verizon to effectively monetize the growing dependence on data.
-* Verizon timed the switch with the rollout of 4G LTE aligning  the interests of both consumers and Verizon, and thus encouraging adoption of the new price structure.
-* Increasing the number of devices raised the costs of switching plans and lowered churn.
-* The new LTE technology brought faster data speeds and higher quality video which also catalyzed data and incentivized purchasing larger buckets of data and thus more revenue to Verizon.

 ## Resources